 - You have been issued with a CAS for your new course.

-- You submitted your new Tier 4 application before your existing visa expired.
+- You submitted your new Student visa application before your existing visa expired.

 You will only be able to enrol if you bring all of the following to new student check-in:

-- A photocopy of your existing visa showing you still had valid leave when you applied for the new visa.
+- Your existing visa showing you still had valid leave when you applied for the new visa.

-- The Tier 4 application cover sheet showing the date you paid for and submitted the application online.
+- The Student Visa application cover sheet showing the date you paid for and submitted the application online.

-If you have just finished a course at the RCM, UKVI has agreed to an exceptional temporary arrangement that allows you to register using your old visa if it is unavoidable, provided you submit your new application within six weeks of the date of enrolment (17 September 2018).
+If you have just finished a course at the RCM, there is a concession in the Immigration Rules that allows you to register using your old visa if it is unavoidable, provided you submit your new application within six weeks of the date of enrolment.
 This should normally only be necessary for students with late assessments in September.

 Please note that, in both scenarios, you register at your own risk should the application be refused.

 Late September and early October are peak period for visa applications.
-Applications submitted during this period take longer to process and there is a very high risk that your new visa will not be issued before the Christmas vacation.
-If this happens you might not be able to travel home.
-RCM staff are also very busy in September and October dealing with the start of the new academic year.
-We have limited time available to process your CAS and assist you with your application during this period.
+Applications submitted during this period can take longer to process and there is a risk that your new visa will not be issued before the Christmas vacation.
+If this happens you might not be able to travel home, so it is recommended to apply as soon as possible.